stevendemer/the-wild-oasis/README.md

-The Wild Oasis is an internal cabin management application, intended to be used only by the employees for viewing bookings and managing the cabins.
+The Wild Oasis is an internal hotel management application, intended to be used only by the employees for viewing bookings and managing the cabins.

 ## Installation